Christou Antonios

 Antonios I. Christou studied Psychology at the University of Ioannina and, with a scholarship from the State Scholarships Foundation (IKY), pursued postgraduate studies in Special Education and completed his doctoral dissertation in Child Neurocognitive Development at the University of Birmingham (United Kingdom).
 Following the completion of his PhD, he undertook two cycles of postdoctoral research in the United Kingdom and Cyprus.

-His work has been recognized with international distinctions, including his selection as an International Visitor Leadership Program (IVLP) Fellow in the United States, by invitation of the U.S. Department of State, the Study UK Alumni Award of the British Council, and the Award for Teaching Excellence from the Open University of Cyprus.
-He has been invited to give talks at international conferences and educational events in Saudi Arabia, the United Kingdom, and the United States.
+His work has been recognized with international distinctions, including his selection as an International Visitor Leadership Program (IVLP) Fellow in the United States, by invitation of the U.S. Department of State, the Study UK Alumni Award of the British Council, and the Teaching Excellence Award from the Open University of Cyprus.
+He has been invited to give talks at international conferences and educational events in the United States, Saudi Arabia, and the United Kingdom.

 Research interests